 The following types of audits may be required for programmes administered by the Clean Energy Regulator:

-NGER audits, or ‘greenhouse and energy audits’, are assurance and verification engagements that are conducted under the NGER legislation.
+National Greenhouse and Energy Reporting (NGER) audits, or ‘greenhouse and energy audits’, are assurance and verification engagements that are conducted under the NGER legislation.
 The NGER Act describes the circumstances in which the Clean Energy Regulator might initiate a greenhouse and energy audit.

 If the Clean Energy Regulator has reasonable grounds to suspect non-compliance with the NGER legislation, it can initiate a compliance audit by providing a written notice to the corporation to be audited.